LSAW SSAW CARBON STEEL PIPE ASTM API 10''

 u Certification: ABS manufacturing assessment, ABS design assessment, API 5CT, API 5L, DNV manufacturer certificate, ISO9001 quality management system certificate, ISO14001 environment management system certificate, GB/T28001 occupational health and safety management system certificate, A1 class manufacturing license of special equipment certificate, CCS, GL, LR, SGS, TüV, PDE

-Q: Can steel pipes be used for underground fire hydrants?
+- Q: Can steel pipes be recycled and used for other purposes?

 Send your message to us